Mahō Sentai Magiranger: Heavenly Saints

-The Heavenly Saint Miyuki derives her power from and former apprentice of the Five Legendary Magicians' pupil, able to unleash one's dormant magic with a person, perform cryokinesis, and assume an infant-like guise.
+The Heavenly Saint Miyuki derives her power from and former apprentice of the Five Legendary Magicians' pupil who possesses cryokinesis and is able to unleash one's dormant magic with a person and assume an infant-like guise.
 But after the tragedy of Miyuki and Blagel along with Raigel's treachery, Snowgel took refuge in the Marudeyona World called the "Lamentation Sea" formed from her tears.
 The Magirangers manage to find Snowgel and convince her to aid them acquiring the Legend power.
 Snowgel later appears to aid in Magirangers' battle against Drake, revealing her true adult form while giving Hikaru an important lesson.